 How it performed?

-Our internally glazed timber sash windows are well-made with a strong and secure glazing infill and have only minimum deflection, well within the permissible limits of the test and standard requirements.
+Our internally glazed timber sash windows are well-made with a secure and robust glazing infill.
+They have only minimum deflection, well within the permissible limits of the test and standard requirements.

-At a test of 1.0kN or 100kg the deflection of the glass in its frame was only 5.30mm.
-So should a fully grown adult bear sit on the glass on bottom sash of our sash window it would only flex by 5mm!
+At a test of 1.0kN or 100kg, the deflection of the glass in its frame was only 5.30mm.
+So should a fully grown adult bear sit on the glass on the bottom sash of our sash window, it would only flex by 5mm!